 - you can demonstrate with evidence that you will face financial hardship as a result of not being able to work while you are self-isolating (for example, you are not able to pay your rent or your mortgage).

-If you live with your partner, we will also take their income and capital into account when considering whether you are eligible to claim a discretionary support payment.
+If you live with your partner, we will take into account the size of your family and whether you pay a mortgage or pay rent to a landlord.
+We will also take their income and capital into account when considering whether you are eligible to claim a discretionary support payment.

 You will need to supply us with supporting evidence and documents when you apply.

 You will need to provide the following information:

 - your eight character NHS Test and Trace reference

 - a copy of the NHS Test and Trace notification you received (showing the date you received the notification and the Test and Trace ID)

 - a copy of your latest bank statement (issued in the last two months and showing proof of earnings) and proof of self-employment (such as a business bank statement issued in the last two months, most recent set of accounts or evidence of self-assessment returns)

 If you need support to complete your application or need help with other things like getting food, please contact us at Customer Services.

 If you are required to stay at home and self-isolate, and meet the criteria listed, you will be entitled to a £500 support payment.

 Will payments be taxed